timothyandrew/blog/source/_posts/2013-04-28-yaml-serialization-for-delayed-job.markdown

 title: "YAML Serialization for Delayed Job"
 date: 2013-04-28 08:08
 comments: true
-categories: [ruby, delayed job, yaml, serialization, rails]
+categories: [ruby, delayed job, yaml, serialization, rails, dev]
 ---

 When we first moved excel generation off to a delayed job on [survey-web](http://github.com/c42/survey-web), we had code that looked like this: